Current Account Mortgages Explained

 What are the benefits?

-If you generally have large sums of money in a standard current account, you will be paying tax on interest earned.
-With a current account mortgage, it will show a negative balance so you will reduce your tax bill.
+You will pay tax on interest earned if you generally have large sums of money in a standard current account.
+A current account mortgage will show a negative balance, reducing your tax bill.

-If you are a regular saver, you can increase your current account balance over time to reap even more rewards from it.
+As a regular saver, you can increase your account balance over time to reap even more rewards.

 In addition, you retain flexibility and can access your cash whenever you want to.
-With a standard mortgage, if you make overpayments, you will need to apply for a new loan or remortgage if you later decide that you need that money back.
+With a standard mortgage, if you make overpayments, you must apply for a new loan or remortgage if you later decide you need that money back.
 This will mean paying more interest, having the hassle of completing an application and waiting for funds to arrive.

 How a broker can help you secure the best current account mortgage

-Not many high street lenders offer current account mortgages and, as a result, there is less competition.
-This means interest rates are higher than you might expect and you will usually have to approach a specialist lender – particularly if you want to take advantage of the best offers available.
+Not many high street lenders offer current account mortgages, and, as a result, there is less competition.
+This means interest rates are higher than expected, and you will usually have to approach a specialist lender – particularly if you want to take advantage of the best offers.

-Your best route to securing the most favourable deal is to speak to a broker with experience in this specific area of lending and solid working relationships with specialist lenders.
+Your best route to securing the most favourable deal is to speak to a broker with experience in this specific lending area and solid working relationships with specialist lenders.

 Eligibility criteria

-Eligibility criteria for this type of home loan is often quite strict, but the size and source of your monthly income will be the major factor.
+Eligibility criteria for this type of home loan are often quite strict, but the size and source of your monthly income will be the major factor.

 Income: You will need to demonstrate a healthy income that more than covers your outgoings each month.
 You may also need to commit to keeping a minimum amount in the account.
-This can be a little as £100 with some lenders, although that would mean paying higher interest rates without really getting the benefits.
+With some lenders, this can be as little as £100, although that would mean paying higher interest rates without really getting the benefits.

-Deposit: To begin with, you will need a deposit of at least 20% and in some cases as much as 40%.
-With a deposit of this size, it’s definitely worth exploring other options as you could qualify for the best rates with many big-name lenders.
+Deposit: You will need a deposit of at least 20% and, in some cases, as much as 40% to begin with.
+With a deposit of this size, it’s definitely worth exploring other options, as you could qualify for the best rates with many big-name lenders.

-Credit file: Most lenders will insist you have a clean credit file, especially if they are going to offer you their best rates.
-Some bad credit might not be too much of a problem but you will most likely have to offer a satisfactory explanation.
+Credit file: Most lenders will insist you have a clean credit file, especially if they offer you their best rates.
+Some bad credit might not be too much of a problem, but you will most likely have to offer a satisfactory explanation.

-Age: Older borrowers are less likely to be accepted as providers will be concerned that their monthly income will drop after retirement.
+Age: Older borrowers are less likely to be accepted, as providers are concerned that their monthly income will drop after retirement.

-Property type: Even fewer lenders offer current account mortgages for non-standard constructions (ie anything that is not brick and mortar).
+Property type: Even fewer lenders offer current account mortgages for non-standard constructions (i.e., anything not brick and mortar).

 Which lenders offer them?